Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Introduction

-While the difficulty of numerical simulation has been solved, there is a fundamental difference between open quantum dynamics theory, which is based on a first-principles description of kinetic systems from a microscopic perspective, and thermodynamic theory, which is based on a phenomenological description of thermal systems from a macroscopic perspective.
+While the difficulty of numerical simulation has been solved, a fundamental difference exists between open quantum dynamics theory, which is based on a first-principles description of kinetic systems from a microscopic perspective, and thermodynamic theory, which is based on a phenomenological description of thermal systems from a macroscopic perspective.
 For example, in quantum mechanics, observables are defined as expectation values, whereas in thermodynamics, they are described by macroscopic intensive and extensive variables.
 Furthermore, quantum mechanics is a formalism for time evolution, whereas thermodynamics deals primarily with static and quasi-static states near thermal equilibrium.
-In this respect, most studies of quantum thermodynamics are merely kinetic simulations of open quantum dynamics, and their relation to thermodynamics has not been studied in depth.
+In this respect, most quantum thermodynamics studies are merely kinetic simulations of open quantum dynamics, and their relation to thermodynamics has not been studied in depth.
 Thus, the fundamental difference between microscopic quantum mechanics and macroscopic thermodynamics raises many open questions, such as whether the Carnot limit can be violated in a quantum case or the existence of Maxwell's demon.

-The virtue of thermodynamics lies in its ability to describe macroscopic thermal phenomena resulting from complex microscopic interactions in a system-independent manner as changes in thermodynamic potentials described as interrelated intensive and extensive variables through Legendre transformations.
-This virtue should be preserved when we develop a quantum thermodynamic theory rather than an open quantum dynamical theory, although in either case, the theory must be specific to the SB model.
+The virtue of thermodynamics lies in its ability to describe macroscopic thermal phenomena resulting from complex microscopic interactions in a system-independent manner, as changes in thermodynamic potentials described as interrelated intensive and extensive variables through Legendre transformations.
+This virtue should be preserved when developing quantum thermodynamic theory rather than open quantum dynamical theory, although in either case, the theory must be specific to the SB model.